ferrilab/bitvec/book/memory-model.md

 interface to external code.

-Barring any errors in the `bitvec` implementation, the `bitvec` memory model is fully sound in its behavior with regard to single-observer unsynchrony.
+Barring any errors in the `bitvec` implementation, the `bitvec` memory model is fully sound in its behavior with regard to single-observer race freedom.
 Synchronization is only added in order to correctly interface with `rustc` and LLVM without causing either of them to introduce undefined behavior due to a lack of information.